dekoning-lab/grand-conv/ReadMe.md

 ---
 ###Technical notes

 We have implemented `grand-conv` through extensive modification of Ziheng Yang's PAML4.8 (all modifications can be turned off by undefining the macro `#JDKLAB`).
-The program uses a multi-threaded implementation of our new exact algorithm, which is about 4,000X faster than our original approach when run on a multi-core desktop computer.
-We also include many-core versions optimized for offloading calculations to Intel Xeon Phi coprocessors, but we found that this is not likely to be very useful except for unrealistically large datasets (see Qian and de Koning, 2015).

 Technical details on the calculations can be found in the Methods and Supplementary info from our paper.